Biomarker-Development-at-INM7/JTrack-Documents/docs/source/index.rst

 Contact Us
 ++++++++++

 Interested in using JTrack in your study?
-Please get in touch:
+Please get in touch with our team: `Contact <mailto:biomarkers.inm7@gmail.com>`_

-`Contact us <mailto:biomarkers.inm7@gmail.com>`_

 We also offer a weekly **JTrack Zoom Hour**, where we answer all questions regarding JTrack.
 It takes place on **Tuesdays from 1 to 2 pm German time**.